GoogleCloudPlatform/storage-samples/Automation.md

 ## Important Notes {#important-notes}

-- All commands assume you're in the test-docker directory
 - Replace project IDs if different from examples
 - The scheduler uses UTC timezone
 - Job timeout is set to 1 hour (3600s)